Cassian Andor

-Cassian Andor is a fictional character in the Star Wars franchise, primarily portrayed by actor Diego Luna.
-Introduced in the feature film Rogue One (2016) as a supporting character, he is the protagonist of the ongoing prequel television series Andor (2022–present).
+Cassian Jeron Andor is a fictional character in the Star Wars franchise, primarily portrayed by actor Diego Luna.
+Introduced in the feature film Rogue One (2016) as a co-lead, he is the protagonist of the prequel television series Andor (2022–2025).

 He begins his life as an orphan on the abandoned mining planet Kenari.
 After being adopted and taken from his home by scavengers, he grows up on the industrial planet Ferrix.
 As a young man, he smuggles stolen Imperial ship components before joining the Rebel Alliance.
-During the events of Rogue One, he is a pilot, intelligence officer for the Rebel Alliance, and leader of Rogue One, a rebel unit that steals the plans to the Death Star, a weapon powerful enough to destroy a planet.
+Rogue One depicts Andor as a pilot and intelligence officer for the Rebel Alliance who leads a rebel unit called Rogue One in stealing plans for the Death Star, setting the events of the original Star Wars film in motion.

-The character has received a mixed response from critics, with praise for Luna's performance but some criticism for his writing.
+The character has received a mixed response from critics, with praise for Luna's performance but some criticism for the quality of the narrative guiding the character.
 As the first Mexican lead actor and one of the first Latino leads in a Star Wars film, his introduction in Rogue One was considered to be a milestone for Latino representation.

 Character

 Creation

-Though not initially named Cassian Andor, a "Cassian Andor-type character" appeared in the original treatment of Rogue One written by John Knoll, chief creative officer at Industrial Light & Magic and in the first draft of the script written by Gary Whitta.
+Though not initially named Cassian Andor, a "Cassian Andor–type character" appeared in the original treatment of Rogue One written by John Knoll, chief creative officer at Industrial Light & Magic and in the first draft of the script written by Gary Whitta.
 The character was created as a member of Rogue One, then commanded by a Rebel Alliance sergeant version of Jyn Erso.
 The original intention was to kill all members of the Rogue One team, including Cassian.
 However, fearing that Disney would not allow the ending, Knoll and Whitta wrote that Cassian escapes Scarif with the Death Star plans alongside Jyn Erso and, though their ship is destroyed by Darth Vader after they transfer the plans to Princess Leia, they narrowly survive in an escape pod.
 Whitta stated that having to "jump through so many hoops" to ensure survival indicated that Cassian and Jyn should die on Scarif.
 Producer Kathleen Kennedy and Disney ultimately approved the ending in which the entire crew dies.
 The main purpose of this action was believed to be for the characters to be ultimately replaced after the film by the crew of the original trilogy.

+Tony Gilroy stated that the inspiration for Cassian's role in funding the rebellion comes from the book Young Stalin by Simon Sebag Mantefiore.